LukasChenChen/LukasChenChen.github.io/_pages/about.md

 Chen received his BEng from Xidian University, Xi'an, China.
 <br>
 His research interests are broadly in areas of Serverless Computing, Cloud/Edge Computing, Network Resource Orchestration, In-network Computing, Distributed System and IoTs.
-His latest work focus on resource orchestration in serverless edge computing, aiming to optimize the overall performance for the system, including latency, energy consumption and system cost.
+His latest work focuses on resource orchestration in serverless edge computing, aiming to optimize the overall performance for the system, including latency, energy consumption and system cost.
-Chen has extensive experience collaborting with industry such as Siemens, Infineon, EMS-UK, National Physical Lab and many others.
+Chen has extensive experience collaborating with industries such as Siemens, Infineon, EMS-UK, National Physical Lab and many others.
 <br>
 <br>
 Also, Chen is actively serving as a TPC member and reviewer for many conferences and journals such as ICDCS 2024, IFIP NPC 2024, IEEE MSN 2023, IEEE TSC, Computer Networks, JNCA and etc.